 AskPat 560 Episode Transcript

 Pat Flynn: Hey, what's up, everybody?
 Pat Flynn here, and welcome to Episode 560 of AskPat.
 Thank you so much for joining me today.
-We have a great question today from David and a surprise guest to answer this question.

 All right, so today we have a question from David.
 It's actually about executive assistants and finding one.
 I thought, who better to ask to answer this question for me than my own executive assistant, Jessica, who's been in the industry for a long time, who can better answer this question for you and everybody else, David.
 I'm really excited to listen and share David's question, but also share Jessica's answer right after that.